British Airways staff at Heathrow accept new pay deal, averting strike | Business

 - United Kingdom

-Hundreds of British Airways staff at London's Heathrow airport voted to call off strike action after accepting a pay offer, two unions said on Friday, averting any further disruption at airports during a busy period for air travel.
+British Airways staff accepted a new pay offer and called off a planned strike at London's Heathrow airport, two unions said on Friday, averting a further escalation in the disruption seen at airports this summer.

-Earlier this month, British Airways' check-in staff at Heathrow suspended a strike after the airline agreed to improve its pay offer.
+Earlier this month hundreds of British Airways' mainly check-in staff at Heathrow suspended strike action after the airline agreed to improve its pay offer.
 Staff represented by the GMB and Unite unions voted to approve their respective pay offers from British Airways, they said on Friday.

 "No one wanted a summer strike at Heathrow, but our members had to fight for what was right," Nadine Houghton, national officer for the GMB union said.
 GMB said workers would now receive a consolidated pay rise of 8%, a one-off bonus and the reinstatement of shift pay.